gnosischain/specs/shutter/low-level.md

         for identity, raw_key in zip(identities, raw_keys)
     ]

     signer_indices_and_signatures = sorted([
-        (m.keyperIndex, m.signature) for m in share_messages
+        (m.keyperIndex, m.extra.signature) for m in share_messages
     ])
     signer_indices = [i for i, _ in signer_indices_and_signatures]
     signatures = [s for _, s in signer_indices_and_signatures]